AnalogStudiosRI/www.blissfestri.com/src/pages/news/2023/blissfest-merch.md

   alt="Blissfest t-shirt mockup"
 />

-Also designed by Erika Flamand we have created a limited set of Blissfest posters on matte card stock.
-These posters are 11" x 7".
+In addition to shirts, we will also have a limited set of Blissfest posters on 11" x 17" matte card stock.